 - Preheat oven to 425 degrees Fahrenheit.
 Place a 10 inch cast iron skillet in the preheating oven to warm up while you mix your batter.

-- In a large bowl, whisk together all of the dry ingredients - cornmeal, flour, sugar, baking powder, baking soda, and salt.
+- In a large bowl, add cornmeal, flour, sugar, baking powder, baking soda, and salt.
+Whisk to remove clumps.
+Make a well in the center of the bowl.

 - Add the buttermilk, melted butter, and eggs to the dry ingredients and stir until just combined.
 Do not overmix your batter.